TanGeeGo/tangeego.github.io/_projects/2_project.md

 ---
 layout: page
 title: Degradation Transfer
-description: if the degradation on one image could be transfer to another picture?
+description: if the degradation on one image can transfer to another picture?
 img: assets/img/degradation_transfer.png
 importance: 2
 category: work